Chocolate Mendiants with Candied Fruit and Nuts

-These French-inspired confections are easy to make, eye-catching and delicious—not to mention they are perfect sharing (hello holiday gifts!).
+These French-inspired confections are easy to make, eye-catching and delicious—not to mention they are perfect for sharing (hello holiday gifts!).

 Recipe by Asha Loupy